llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 The `reason` is optional and is used to provide additional information about the reasoning behind the replacement.
 The default reason is `is marked as unsafe`.

+If `replacement` is empty, the text `it should not be used` will be shown instead of the suggestion for a replacement.

 As an example, the configuration `^original$, replacement, is deprecated;` will produce the following diagnostic message.